DaveBackus/Data_Bootcamp_Book/pandas-intro.md

   ```
   This can be helpful if we're trying to track down an error.
 Stack Overflow typically asks for the version number when you post a question.

+  (Obscure note.
+The double underscore often shows up in Python for basic things like this.
+When we tried to track down the logic, we ran into [this explanation](http://stackoverflow.com/questions/1301346/the-meaning-of-a-single-and-a-double-underscore-before-an-object-name-in-python), which confused us thoroughly.
+But see also [this](http://stackoverflow.com/questions/8689964/python-why-do-some-functions-have-underscores-before-and-after-the-functio).)

 **Exercise.** Import pandas.
 What version are you running?

-**Exercise.**  Suppose we import Pandas twice under different names, once as `import pandas as pd` and once as `import pandas as pa`.
+**Exercise.**  Suppose you import Pandas twice under different names, once as `import pandas as pd` and once as `import pandas as pa`.
 What do you think happens?
 Can you write a short program that tests your conjecture?
 (This will take a little thought, feel free to consult your neighbor.)

 ## The Pandas package